Personal Lines of Credit

 Each lender sets its own fees on personal lines of credit.
 As you read the fine print, keep an eye out for extra charges such as:

-• Origination fee: This is an upfront fee that some lenders may tack on to cover expenses such as credit underwriting and processing.
+• Origination fee: Some lenders tack on this upfront fee to cover credit underwriting and application processing.

 • Late payment fee: Many lenders charge a fee for making late payments.
 Check to see if the lender has a grace period — some may levy fees only if you are 10 or more days behind.